 Overspending on your new home is the worst thing you can do.
 You might struggle to put food on the table, and you might place your family near to the poverty line.
 If you lose your job or something similar, there is a decent chance that you will struggle to pay the bills much sooner than most other people.
 So, it’s vital that you work out how much you can afford to spend on the new house, and then keep at least 5% of that money in your savings account.
 That should help to provide your family with a financial cushion that will prevent you from hitting rock bottom when you face emergencies.
 There are mortgage calculators online that should help you to work out how much you can spend.
 Use them!

 If you manage to avoid all the home-buying mistakes mentioned in this article; your family shouldn’t face too many stumbling blocks this year.
 Just bear the advice from this post in mind, and start the ball rolling whenever you’re ready.
+When you move, you’ll want to make sure that you clear everything from your old home in an efficient and stress-free manner.
+That’s why you might want to consider the services of somebody like Litta, who specialize in house clearances.
+This way, you can be assured that the moving process will be as easy-going as humanly possible.
 Moving house during the summer months is usually preferable because you won’t have to worry about the wind and rain.
 However, prices will often inflate at that time of the year, and so you need to weigh your options and strike a healthy balance.
 Wherever you decide to move in the country, avoiding the mistakes this post highlights is the key to success.
 See you back here soon!